fieldtrip/website/faq/in_what_way_can_frequency_domain_data_be_represented_in_fieldtrip.md

 ## Toggling between the different representations

 It is possible (but not recommended for non-expert users) to toggle between the different representations using **[ft_checkdata](/reference/utilities/ft_checkdata)** in combination with the key 'cmbrepresentation'.
-For exampl
+For example

     freq =